MapBBCode/mapbbcode/EMBEDDING.md

     windowWidth: {WINDOW_WIDTH}+0,
     windowHeight: {WINDOW_HEIGHT}+0,
     fullFromStart: {ALWAYS_FULL},
+    uploadButton: {ENABLE_EXTERNAL},
     preferStandardLayerSwitcher: {STANDARD_SWITCHER}

-The last two properties are boolean, so you should either cast them to `true`/`false` in the initialization code, or use longer expressions:
+The last three properties are boolean, so you should either cast them to `true`/`false` in the initialization code, or use longer expressions:

     property: '{PROPERTY)' === 'true' || '{PROPERTY}' === '1'